 Here are some of the most common pet health insurance claims** for Domestic Shorthair cats:

-And please, please, please spay or neuter your cat.
-It not only cuts down on unexpected litters, it can also protect your cat from serious diseases, like ovarian and testicular cancer.
+After adopting your new pal, it is crucial that you spay or neuter your cat.
+It not only cuts down on unexpected litters, but it can also protect your cat from serious diseases like ovarian and testicular cancer.